Best GPS and Mileage Tracking Apps for Delivery Drivers

 A route replay gives you a driver’s timeline and route taken during the trip.
-You can look back on the delivery route to see where the driver has been throughout the journey.
-It comes in handy when customers complain about late delivery, but the driver denies any wrongdoing.
+So, for example, you can look back on the delivery route to see where the driver has been throughout the journey.
+It is handy when customers complain about late delivery while the driver denies wrongdoing.

 4 Best GPS and Mileage Tracking Apps for Delivery Drivers

 Thankfully, the apps on our list tick most of these boxes.
-Let’s dive straight into the nitty-gritty details of their pros and cons, starting with Timeero — the best GPS employee tracking app for delivery drivers:
+So let’s dive straight into the nitty-gritty details of their pros and cons, starting with Timeero — the best GPS employee tracking app for delivery drivers.